-I love kicking off my day with a glass of grapefruit juice; it’s like a burst of sunshine in every sip.
-Keeping an eye on my calorie count, I always ponder over how many calories each glass packs.
-After digging into some facts, I discovered that the calories in grapefruit juice can swing based on the brand and if it comes straight from the fruit or a bottle.
+I enjoy starting my day with a glass of grapefruit juice; it feels like a ray of sunshine with every sip.
+Being mindful of my calorie intake, I often wonder about the calorie content in each glass.
+Upon researching, I found that the calorie count in grapefruit juice can vary depending on the brand and if it is freshly squeezed or from a bottle.

 On average, an 8 oz. serving of grapefruit juice contains around 96 calories.
 However, this can range from as low as 70 calories to as high as 120 calories.
 It’s important to note that these calorie counts are for pure grapefruit juice without any added sugars or sweeteners.
 If you’re buying pre-packaged grapefruit juice, be sure to read the label carefully to ensure you’re not consuming extra calories from added sugars.